 We are a biotechnology company dedicated to breaking through barriers in gene therapy and neurology.
-We believe the potential of both disciplines has been constrained by delivery challenges; we are leveraging expertise in capsid discovery and neuropharmacology to address these constraints.
-Our gene therapy platforms enable us to engineer, optimize, manufacture and deliver adeno-associated virus, or AAV, based gene therapies that we believe have the potential to safely provide durable efficacy.
-Our team of experts in the field of AAV gene therapy and neuroscience first identifies and selects diseases in which we believe an AAV gene therapy or other biological therapy will answer a high unmet medical need, be supported by target validation, offer an efficient path to human proof of biology, present robust preclinical pharmacology, and offer strong commercial potential.
+We focus on leveraging our expertise in capsid discovery and neuropharmacology to address the delivery hurdles that have constrained the gene therapy and neurology disciplines, with the goal of either halting or slowing disease progression or reducing symptom severity, therefore providing clinically meaningful impact to patients.
+Our gene therapy platforms enable us to engineer, optimize, manufacture and deliver our adeno-associated virus, or AAV, based gene therapies that we believe have the potential to safely provide durable efficacy.
+Our team of experts in the fields of AAV gene therapy and neuroscience first identifies and selects diseases in which we believe an AAV gene therapy or other biological therapy will answer a high unmet medical need, be supported by target validation, offer an efficient path to human proof of biology, present robust preclinical pharmacology, and offer strong commercial potential.
 We then engineer and optimize an AAV vector or other biological therapy for activity in, efficacy in, or delivery to, the targeted tissue or cells.

 We are identifying proprietary AAV capsids, the outer viral protein shells that enclose genetic material that makes up the vector payload.
 Our team has developed a proprietary AAV capsid discovery platform called TRACERTM (Tropism Redirection of AAV by Cell Type-Specific Expression of RNA) that employs directed evolution to facilitate the selection of AAV capsids with enhanced tissue delivery characteristics, such as more effective delivery across the blood-brain barrier, or BBB.
 The TRACER discovery platform is a broadly applicable, functional RNA-based AAV capsid discovery platform that allows for rapid in vivo evolution of AAV capsids with cell-specific transduction properties in multiple species, including non-human primates.
 We believe that capsids we discover through our TRACER discovery platform, which we refer to as TRACER Capsids, have the potential to significantly enhance the efficacy and safety of our single dose gene therapies, which we expect to be delivered with systemic infusions, as compared with conventional capsids.
 We have leveraged the TRACER discovery platform to generate multiple families of TRACER Capsids with robust central nervous system, or CNS, tropism following intravenous delivery.
-We have also identified a receptor for one of our TRACER Capsid families as well as a ligand for that receptor.
-We are conducting experiments to evaluate the potential to leverage the receptor to shuttle non-viral genetic medicines across the BBB.
-We have also preliminarily identified two receptors for additional families of TRACER Capsids and are conducting confirmatory experiments.
+We have presented data at scientific conferences demonstrating strong transduction to multiple areas within the brain and activity across multiple species.
+We have identified receptors for some of our TRACER Capsid families as well as a ligand for a particular receptor and are conducting experiments to evaluate the potential to leverage our receptors to shuttle non-viral genetic medicines across the BBB.